revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

 [[Vrindrilliax]] went missing for a short while with [[Virtelle]]

-Vrin has invested 5gp b
+Vrin has invested 5gp plus a random money pouch

-Increasing demand for chinerian leather [[Bluesails]]
+Increasing demand for Chinerian leather [[Bluesails]]

+RULE 2: Rewards are most enjoyed when earnt.